GuideFinOpsFOCUStoken spendgovernance

 FOCUS 1.4 made token spend official.
 That's not the same as making it legible.

-On June 4, the FinOps Foundation ratified FOCUS 1.4.
-Two new datasets, 47 new columns, and the first version of the spec to treat token-based spend as a first-class billing object.
-A week later at FinOps X in San Diego, the Linux Foundation announced the Tokenomics Foundation to govern this work going forward.
-JPMorganChase, IBM, Booking.com, Salesforce, and Oracle signed on as founding supporters.
+On 4 June 2026 the FOCUS Steering Committee ratified FOCUS 1.4: two new datasets, 47 new columns, no breaking changes, and the first version of the spec to treat token-based spend as a first-class billing object.
+Days later at FinOps X, the Linux Foundation announced its intent to launch the Tokenomics Foundation to govern this area, and formally launched it on 4 August 2026 with founding members including JPMorganChase, IBM, Oracle, SAP, ServiceNow, Accenture, and BNY, alongside a long list of cost-tooling vendors.

-The press covered the foundation launch.
+The press covered the foundation.
 The spec itself is the part that changes how you buy software.

 What FOCUS 1.4 actually added